keyvan-amiri/PGTNet/README.md

 As we mentioned in our paper, to evaluate robustness of our approach we trained and evaluated PGTNet using three different random seeds.
 These random seeds are 42,56,89.
 Each time you want to train PGTNet for specific event log and specific seed number, you should adjust the configuration file name, and the seed number in this command.

 **<a name="part5">5.
 Inference with PGTNet:</a>**

-The inference can be achieved similar to the training step.
+The inference (i.e., get prediction of PGTNet for all examples in the test set) can be achieved similar to the training step.
 To do so, run commands like:
 ```
 python main.py --cfg configs/GPS/bpic2015m1-GPS+LapPE+RWSE-ckptbest-eventinference.yaml run_multiple_splits [0,1,2,3,4] seed 42
 ```
+All configuration files required to inference with a PGTNet based on the event logs used in our experiments are collected [here](https://github.com/keyvan-amiri/PGTNet/tree/main/evaluation_configs).